Optimal estimation in private distributed functional data analysis: Technical details for Section

-Finally, for $(IV)$, note that under Assumption \ref{a_model}\ref{a_model_error}, we have that the terms of interests inside the summation are independent mean zero sub-Gaussian random variables with parameter $\sqrt{2}C_{\xi}$.
+Finally, for $(IV)$, note that under Assumption \ref{a_model}(c), we have that the terms of interest inside the summation are independent mean zero sub-Gaussian random variables with parameter $\sqrt{2}C_{\xi}$.
 Hence, Hoeffding inequality \citep[e.g.~Theorem 2.6.2 in][]{vershynin2018high} implies that

 Taking another union bound argument, we have that with probability at least $1-\eta_6$ that